codingitforward/cicdemoday2021/README.md

 **Ryan Bushman** is a senior at Utah State University studying Statistics.
 This summer, he worked at the New York City Department of Health & Mental Hygiene’s Center for Health Equity and Community Wellness, creating numerous data visualization tools using Tableau.
 The intent of the project was to assess the performance of the agency’s By My Side Birth Support Program over time.
 The project is accompanied by a user guide for those unfamiliar with the software.
 He also conducted a quality-control analysis of the data collected by the program.

 **Saiful Islam** is a rising senior at The City College of New York studying Computer Science.
+This summer, he worked at the New York City Mayor’s Office of the Chief Technology Officer on the LPaaS 2.0 which stands for Landing Page as a Service.
+It will be used by NYC agency representatives to spin off their own landing pages for their new services, documents, or other ideas they wish to release to the public.
+Through this project, content editing is made easier and money is saved.

 **Sandra Zavala** is an undergraduate student at University of California, Berkeley studying Data Science and Applied Mathematics.
 This summer, she worked with the Los Angeles Mayor's Data Team and contributed data analysis for the Affirmatively Furthering Fair Housing Analysis.
 She also worked on evaluating the Los Angeles Emergency Rental Assistance Program's first phase by using an index to measure the allocation of financial distribution.